Mahama Awal: International career

 On 20 March 2023, Awal officially announced that he had received a Hong Kong passport after giving up his Cameroonian passport, making him eligible to represent Hong Kong internationally.
 He was then subsequently called up for international friendlies against Singapore and Malaysia for Hong Kong at the same day.

-On 23 March 2023, Awal made his international debut for Hong Kong against Singapore.
+On 23 March 2023, Awal made his international debut for Hong Kong in a friendly match against Singapore.